The Admissions Process

 Please contact the Rackham Admissions Office at email@example.com.
 You should receive a reply within 1 business day

 The Rackham Graduate School requires a statement of purpose of not more than 500 words.
 Please use this statement to help us understand how you have come to be interested in philosophy, what special challenges you might have faced, what relevant experiences you might have had, and what aspirations you have for the future.
 We also suggest that you use your personal statement to address any aspects of your application that you suspect might require special explanation (though it is not worth your time to explain GRE scores or your GPA, see below).
-Also, if you feel that you might be eligible for a Rackham Merit Fellowship please provide information about your suitability as a nominee by telling us whether
+Also, if you feel that you might be eligible for a Rackham Merit Fellowship please provide information about your suitability as a nominee by reviewing the award eligibility and commenting on the relevant criteria.
+Students must be U.S. citizens, permanent residents, or undocumented students with Deferred Action for Childhood Arrival (DACA) in order to be considered.

 Am I required to take the GRE exam?